-University of Georgia - Fall 2022 Caldwell 102, MWF 10:20-11:10am (Big) IA Building 115, MWF 11:30am-12:20pm (Small)
+University of Georgia - Fall 2023 Caldwell 204, MWF 11:30am-12:20pm mgallag@uga.edu

-Dr. Maryann E. Gallagher mgallag@uga.edu Office: IA Building 220 Office Hours: Tues 2-4, by appointment Link to schedule appointment on ELC
+Dr. Maryann E. Gallagher

+Office: CITS (110 E. Clayton Street, 6th Fl)

+Office Hours: Wed 12:45-2:30pm, by

+appointment only

+GTA: Shawn Voutour

+Shawn.voutour@uga.edu

-GTA (10:20 Class): Shawn Voutour Shawn.voutour@uga.edu Office Hour: Wed 11:15am-12:15pm, Law School Jit Joes
+Office Hour: Wed 12:30-1:30pm,

+Baldwin 106

-Course Overview and Objectives:
+Course Overview:

 The purpose of this course is to introduce students to the concepts and theories that scholars use to study international relations.
-We will examine the various actors that play a role in international politics (e.g. states, leaders, intergovernmental organizations, NGOs, norms), by analyzing how they are defined, their interests, and actions.
+We will examine the various actors that play a role in international politics, by analyzing how they are defined, their interests, and actions.
 We will study their interactions with each other in conflict, economic relations, and in building institutions for cooperation.

 The course begins with an overview of the major theoretical lenses that are used to interpret the behavior of international actors.
-We will interrogate ideas about power as we look at these lenses - who created them, what types of values and hierarchies do they reinforce, and what are the consequences for the ways we approach international relations.
-With this foundation in place we will examine questions tied to specific issue areas, such as: Why do states go to war?
-Why do a few states have/want nuclear weapons?
+We will interrogate ideas about power as we look at these lenses - who created them, what types of values and hierarchies do they reinforce, and what are the consequences for the ways we approach international relations?
+With this foundation in place, we will examine questions tied to specific issue areas, such as: Why do states go to war?
+Why do so few states have nuclear weapons?
 Why do some groups resort to terrorism?
 What is the United Nations and what can it do?
 Why do states cooperate (sometimes) and join international institutions like the World Trade Organization or the International Criminal Court?
 What are the benefits and costs of free trade?
 How does climate change pose a national security threat?
-Students will be exposed to different perspectives on these issues with the intention that they will leave the course able to think and argue critically about international relations.
-Moreover, students will develop an appreciation for the scholarship of international relations by examining different approaches that scholars have taken to answering key questions in IR.
+Students will be exposed to different perspectives on these issues and the ways in which scholars of international relations have approached studying these questions.

 While this is not a course on current events, we will often rely on examples from the news to inform our understanding of the concepts addressed in the readings.
-The primary objective of this course is to equip students with the language and ideas scholars use to discuss international relations in order to prepare them to take upper-level IR courses.
+The primary objective of this course is to equip students with the language and ideas scholars use to discuss international relations to prepare you for upper-level IR courses.
 In addition, students will become more aware of the influence of global issues on their lives and how the decisions they make each day impact international relations.